-6. For each transaction to which this Directive applies, EDC will categorize the related project or projects on the basis of the project's potential adverse environmental and social effects.
-This categorization will determine the nature and extent of information that will be required by EDC in conducting its review of the project.
+6. In respect of each transaction to which this directive applies, EDC will categorize the related project on the basis of the extent of the project's potential adverse environmental and social effects, which categorization will determine the nature and extent of information that will be required by EDC in conducting its review of the project, as well as the extent of that review.
 EDC's categorization of a project into one of the following three categories will reflect EDC's evaluation of the most appropriate category for the project in question.
-Where an international financial institution (IFI) has categorized a project, EDC may consider such categorization in EDC's own categorization of such project.
+Where an international financial institution (IFI) has categorized a project, EDC may take into account such categorization in EDC's own categorization of such project.
 Where EDC determines that its categorization of any project is inappropriate, EDC will re-categorize the project.